Geu-Pro2023/flutter-book-explorer-app/README.md

 # **Book Explorer App**

 ## **Project Overview**
-The Book Explorer App is a Flutter-based mobile application that allows users to search for books, view detailed information about each book, and explore various settings such as dark mode and font size adjustments.
+The Book Explorer App is a Flutter-based mobile application that allows users to search for books, view detailed information about each book, and explore settings such as dark mode and font size adjustments.
 The app integrates with the **OpenLibrary API** to fetch and display books based on search queries.

 ## **API Chosen and Its Purpose**
 - **API:** [OpenLibrary API](https://openlibrary.org/developers)
-- **Purpose:** The OpenLibrary API provides access to a vast collection of books and their details.
-It is used to retrieve book information such as title, author, cover image, and external links to the book's page on the OpenLibrary website.
+- **Purpose:** The OpenLibrary API provides access to many books and their details.
+It retrieves book information such as title, author, cover image, and external links to the book's page on the OpenLibrary website.
 This data is fetched based on search queries entered by the user.

 ## **Screens Created and Their Functionalities**